 - 20. The States have a statutory duty to prepare financial statements (including the accounts of the Social Security Fund, the Social Security (Reserve) Fund, the Health Insurance Fund and the Long-Term Care Fund) within three months of the year end and I have a duty to secure that an audit is undertaken within five months of the year end. - 21.
 The scope of the audit is extended so that it includes not only an opinion on the truth and fairness of the financial statements but also an opinion on the 'regularity' of income and expenditure, in other words whether it is: - in accordance with the intentions of the States Assembly; and - in compliance with relevant legislation, directions and other authorities. - 22.
-Following a competitive tender process in 2020, Mazars LLP were awarded a fiveyear contract to undertake the audit of the States' accounts.
-The audit of the States of Jersey Annual Report and Accounts for 2022 is ongoing at the time of this Audit Plan update.
+Following a competitive tender process in 2020, Mazars LLP were awarded a five-year contract to undertake the audit of the States' accounts.
+Mazars LLP issued their audit opinion on the States of Jersey Annual Report and Accounts for 2022 on 28 April 2023.
+I issued my Certificate on the States of Jersey Annual Report and Accounts on the same day.